 No national funding exists except for compensation for slaughter or destruction of breeding flocks infected with either Salmonella Enteritidis, S. Typhimurium, S. Virchow, S. Infantis or S. Hadar, and ordered destruction or heat-treatment of hatching eggs in compliance with the Zoonosis Directive.
 According to Order no. 239 and 812, there will be a compensation for the value of the animals and the destruction costs as well as a 20% compensation for the owners operating loss.
-Furthermore, compensation is also given for the value of "killed suspicion hens".
+Furthermore, compensation is also given for the value of killed hens for control of use of antimicrobials at salmonella suspicion.